okeefm/s3g/readme.markdown

     Bad button name

 ## Packet Decode Errors (used internally):
 Packet decode errors are raised if there is a problem evaluating a return packet from an s3g Host.
-These errors are hand

     Bad Packet Lengths
     Bad Packet Field Lenghts